 Inflation higher than interest rates?

 Inflation played a role in helping to erode the real value of debt.
-In the post war period inflation was averaging 3-5% – with periods of near double digit inflation.
+In the post-war period inflation was averaging 3-5% – with periods of near double-digit inflation.

 The 1940s and early 1950s saw periods where inflation was above Bank of England interest rates; there were also periods in the 1970s when some of the debt was reduced through the effects of inflation – to some extent a period of ‘inflating away the debt.
-However, in 1950s, and 1960s, real interest rates were positive.
+However, in the 1950s, and 1960s, real interest rates were positive.
 It wasn’t just a matter of inflating away the debt. (see blog on inflating away the debt?)

 Despite the high levels of UK debt, the cost of servicing UK debt remained relatively low (less than 4% of GDP).
-This is a reflection of relatively low interest rates.
+This is a reflection of relatively low-interest rates.
 It is also interesting to note the current cost of servicing national debt is lower than in the 50s, 60s, and 70s.